social-anthrax/IADS_algorithms/README.md

 - Edit Distance (with string reconstruct borrowed from published solution)
 - CYK
 - LL(1)

-Furthermore, an implementation for the Max-Heap presented in the lectures can be found here: https://github.com/when-q/Heap
+- Max-Heap (with basic visualisation) An additional implementation for the Max-Heap presented in the lectures can be found here: https://github.com/when-q/Heap

 ## Dependancies.
-We use poetry for dependancy management, however the only package in use at the moment is pandas.
-Make sure to install it if you want CYK to work!
+We use poetry for dependancy management, please make sure to use it, as otherwise you could be in dependancy hell!
+Current dependancies are:
+- python = "^3.8"
+- pandas = "^1.4.2"
+- networkx = "^2.8"
+- matplotlib = "^3.5.2"
+- pydot = "^1.4.2"